R2K: The Concert: Concert synopsis

-Considered the highlight of the show, Velasquez's aerial performance received positive critical reception.
+Considered the highlight of the show, Velasquez's aerial performance received positive critical reception (top).
+The concert's final act included a performance of Aerosmith's "I Don't Want to Miss a Thing" (1998) amidst a display of pyrotechnics (bottom).

 The concert opened with a video montage showing images of Velasquez and footage from her music videos, films, and past live performances.
-As two female dancers lifted by wires performed aerial acrobatics, Velasquez sang excerpts from the chorus of the Backstreet Boys' "Larger than Life" (1999), before disappearing offstage.
+As dancers lifted by wires performing aerial acrobatics descend, Velasquez sang excerpts from the chorus of the Backstreet Boys' "Larger than Life" (1999), before disappearing offstage.
 She reappeared on the upper stage and continued the song while dancing.
 After a costume change, Velasquez began a medley of Jennifer Lopez's "If You Had My Love", "Waiting for Tonight", and "Let's Get Loud".
 She then sat centerstage for a performance of the Carpenters' "One Love" (1971), transitioning directly into Dionne Warwick's "I'll Never Love This Way Again" (1979).
 The next segment opened with Velasquez performing ABBA's "Dancing Queen" (1976), which was mashed with Orleans's "Dance With Me" (1974).
 It was followed with a performance of "I Believe" (1953) and "The Prayer" (1999) alongside Ogie Alcasid and Janno Gibbs.

 During the performance of "On the Wings of Love" (1982), Velasquez was lifted by wires, revealing long skirt panels adorned with butterfly appliqués that billowed out around her as if she was flying towards the audience.
 At the end of the performance, she sat down and spoke to the crowd about falling out of love, before performing Teri DeSario's "Fallin'" (1979).
 She closed the segment with Mariah Carey's "Butterfly" (1997), during which she was taken back to the upper stage by wires.